Fuseiniabdullai502/report-card-generator/README.md

 ---

-## 2. Deployment to Firebase App Hosting
+## 2. Initial Deployment to Firebase App Hosting

-This is the recommended method for deploying your project.
+This is the recommended method for deploying your project for the first time.

 ### Step 2.1: Initialize App Hosting